REALWorld Law

 Italy

 In rare cases mandatory pre-emption rights apply to the sale of real estate assets.
 Public authorities have pre-emption rights over properties of historical or architectural significance.
-In addition, agricultural tenants or neighbouring farmers have pre-emption rights over farmlands, provided those certain requirements set forth by the laws are met.
+In addition, agricultural tenants or neighbouring farmers and agricultural entrepreneur have pre-emption rights over farmlands, provided those certain requirements set forth by the laws are met.

 In the case of commercial lease agreements (ie lease agreements for non-residential use) tenants carrying out activities involving direct contact with the public (as users and consumers) have – inter alia – a pre-emption right if the landlord intends to sell the property they are leasing during the term of the lease; in particular, tenants are entitled to purchase the leased premises on the same terms and conditions agreed for the sale to third parties.
 According to the prevailing case law tenants shall not be granted with such pre-emption right in the case of bulk sale of the leased properties (vendita in blocco).
-For the sake of completeness, please consider that – according to Law Decree no. 164/2014 (the ‘Decreto Sblocca Italia’) – it is possible to expressly derogate – inter alia – the application of the tenant’s pre-emption right in case the yearly rent agreed between the parties in the lease agreement is higher than € 250,000.
+For the sake of completeness, please consider that – according to Law Decree no. 164/2014 (the ‘Decreto Sblocca Italia’) – it is possible to expressly derogate – inter alia – the application of the tenant’s pre-emption right in case the yearly rent agreed between the parties in the lease agreement is higher than EUR250,000.

 Japan